top of page

 Stephen has completed many certifications in the RCM program and is able to teach students the following:

-• All Music Theory Levels: Rudiments, Harmony & History
+• Music Theory, all Levels: Rudiments, Harmony & History

 Check out this link below to learn more about the benefits of completing the RCM certification program, and see if it is a match for you or your child.